samtron1412/docs/security/pgp-openpgp.md

 The first version of this system was generally known as a **web of trust** to contrast with the **X.509 system**.
 Current versions of PGP encryption include both options through an automated key management server.

+## Compatibility
+Newer PGP systems that support newer features and algorithms are able to create encrypted messages that older PGP systems cannot decrypt, even with a valid private key.
+Therefore, it is essential that partners in PGP communication understand the PGP system of each other.

 # References
 - [Homepage][1]